-Future’s One Crop Progress Report *AUDIO*
+Futures One Crop Progress Report *AUDIO*

-Nationwide, corn planting progress jumped 19 percentage points last week, up from 62% the previous week.
-States showing the largest gaps behind their five-year averages were Pennsylvania, which was 29 points behind average; South Dakota, 15 points behind average; Michigan, 13 points behind average; Wisconsin, 10 points behind average; and Minnesota, 7 points behind average.

-Corn emergence, at 50% nationwide as of Sunday, was slightly behind last year’s 51% but ahead of the average pace of 47%.
+Soybeans setting pods reached 95% as of Sunday, behind both last year’s and the average pace of 100%.
+Soybeans dropping leaves was estimated at 15%, far behind last year when half of the crop had leaves dropping and 23 percentage points behind the five-year average of 38%.

+Spring wheat harvest slowed last week, moving ahead only 5 percentage points from the previous week to reach 76% as of Sunday.
+That is 17 percentage points behind the five-year average of 93%.
+Montana remains the slowest to harvest, at 69% complete, Hultman noted.

-Soybean planting remained ahead of average nationwide, except in the Northern states.
-Fifty-six percent of the crop was planted as of Sunday, according to NASS, 12 percentage points ahead of the average of 44%.
-Twenty-six percent of soybeans were emerged, ahead of 17% last year and also ahead of the average of 15%.
+Planting of next year’s winter wheat crop was estimated at 8% complete as of Sunday, according to NASS, slightly behind the average pace of 12%.

-Winter wheat was 61% headed, behind last year’s 71% and also behind the average of 64%.
-Winter wheat condition held steady last week at 36% good to excellent, still the crop’s lowest rating since 2014-15.
-DTN’s winter wheat condition rating of 58 points was also the lowest in four years.
+“The top three states getting early starts to planting winter wheat were Washington, Colorado and Nebraska,” Hultman said.

+Sorghum coloring was estimated at 79%, behind the average of 84%.
+Sorghum mature was estimated at 34%, behind the average of 44%.
+Sorghum harvested was estimated at 24%, behind the five-year average of 27%.
+Barley harvested reached 87%, behind the average of 96%.
+Oats were 92% harvested, also behind the average of 97%.

 |National Crop Progress Summary